base-org/web/apps/base-docs/docs/building-with-base/guides/onchain-generative-nfts.md

 ### Vector Art

-You'll need some familiarity with the svg art format and a basic level of ability to edit and manipulate vector art.
+You'll need some familiarity with the SVG art format and a basic level of ability to edit and manipulate vector art.
 If you don't have this, find an artist friend and collaborate!

 ---